 But there shouldn't be a stigma attached to being lonely and having kind of difficulties in the area of meeting a woman.

-Or even, like I had some friends, but I was just very socially stifled.
+Or even, I had some friends, but I was just very socially stifled.

 And there was no real conversation to be had about that, at least as far as I could see.

-The pig about is with the only people who were saying, you know, well, you need to have this roadmap.
+The pick of artists were the only people who were saying, you know, well, you need to have this roadmap.

 You can improve your social skills if you just kind of keep going out.